grenaud/leeHom/README.md

 About
 ----------------------

-leeHom is programs for the maximum likelihood reconstruction of ancient DNA (the binary is mergeTrimReadsBAM)
+leeHom is a program for the maximum likelihood reconstruction of ancient DNA (the binary is mergeTrimReadsBAM)

 Downloading: